How to Inspect Appliances According to TREC Standards

 Join today for access to this and thousands of other InterNACHI® membership benefits.

-Some features which make InterNACHI's courses superior to existing continuing education options:
+Some features that make InterNACHI's courses superior to existing continuing education options:

-• The course is designed using a hierarchal menu coupled with a sequential page navigation.
-This provides the student with the option to easily repeat areas of weakness.
+The course is designed using a hierarchal menu coupled with a sequential page navigation.
+This provides the student with the option to repeat areas of weakness easily.

-• There are a variety of images within the course, including diagrams, illustrations and photos.
+There are various images within the course, including diagrams, illustrations, and photos.

-1. The course, quizzes and final exam incorporate built-in intelligence which identifies and strengthens each student's unique subject weaknesses.
+• The course, quizzes, and final exam incorporate built-in intelligence, which identifies and strengthens each student's unique subject weaknesses.

-1. Answers to easy questions are weighted such that the student is penalized, in terms of score, for answering incorrectly, but rewarded modestly for answering correctly.
+• Answers to easy questions are weighted such that the student is penalized, in terms of score, for answering incorrectly but rewarded modestly for answering correctly.

-2. Answers to difficult questions are weighted such that the student is rewarded, in terms of score, for answering correctly, but not penalized for answering incorrectly.
+• Answers to difficult questions are weighted such that the student is rewarded, in terms of score, for answering correctly but not penalized for answering incorrectly.

 The student's (InterNACHI member's) information is recorded on InterNACHI's servers for membership compliance verification, and automatically logs completion into InterNACHI's online Continuing Education log.